Code-Institute-Submissions/smoothie-recipe-project/README.md

 ### mlab

-Once mlab had been successfully set up and connected to my project (more detail on this), I added some recipes in manually as a starting point.
+Once mlab had been successfully set up and connected to my project (<a href="https://docs.mlab.com/"> more details</a>), I added some recipes in manually as a starting point.
 The function to display all recipes on the page was then tested frequently to ensure all recipes were displayed correctly.
 There were a few issues I came across at this point. including how to go about displaying ingredients in a listed format.
 My original code produced only individual letters of the ingredients, followed by a long continuous list.